nikvoronin/LastWallpaper/docs/astrobin_aug-2024.md

 AstroBin implements a basic set of RESTful APIs.
 AstroBin's APIs currently are limited to retrieving basic information and perform simple searches on images.
 The supported response types are XML and JSON.

+It also has [RSS feed](https://www.astrobin.com/iotd/rss/iotd) and [Atom feed](https://www.astrobin.com/iotd/atom/iotd) feeds but with less resolution images aboard.

 ## Image-Of-The-Day Archive Page

 > https://www.astrobin.com/iotd/archive/